Posted: Wed, Aug 31 2011, 5:52 pm Post subject: re: Which words/phrases drive you crazy? Here are some to st

 They turn may stomach, and frankly, make me want to hurl.
 I've given a lot of consideration to leaving this group because they're used so often.

 Moreover, they convey absolutely no information whatsoever.
 Since I'm fairly sure that your child isn't a tasty treat. what is it that you want to say about him?
 That she's a squeezably chubby baby?
 A precocious toddler who makes many amusing comments and observations?
 He's cute?
-Then SAY IT. _________________ You can blow out a candle, but you can't blow out a fire
+Then SAY IT. _________________ Move me on to any black square

 Some that I can't stand: